AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-1.md

 cd nf-core
 ```

-## Step 3: Install the nf-core/tools package and python environment (or return to it)
+## Step 3: Install the nf-core/tools package and python environment
 You only need to install the python environment once, subsequently you can load it.
 If you are already in a python environment type ```deactivate``` to exit it.